 The deeper we looked into vocabulary lists, the more holes we found.
 The fun part of working on graded readers is writing the stories, not the wordlists, but for the series editor, that has to be the starting point.

 The first issue is that these wordlists were ancient, even twenty years ago.
-Many of them were evolved in some way from A General Service List of English Words by Michael West, published originally in 1947, and revised many times after that.
+Many of them were evolved in some way from A General Service List of English Words by Michael West, published originally sixty-six years ago in 1947, and revised many times after that.
 West’s pioneering work gave a list of 2000 words with notes on different uses, and the comparative frequency of each use.
 The samples were written English and the list showed its age.
 For example, it held that seldom was more frequent than rarely which was more frequent than hardly ever.
 Everybody we asked rated them in the reverse order.

 We wanted to create a word list that combined frequency with narrative usefulness, a word list that was clearly related to the structure list, and a word list that would work in a contemporary setting.
 Everybody who had compiled a word list or a frequency count seemed to have done some rather strange things.